layumi/Person_reID_baseline_pytorch/tutorial/README.md

 `--erasing_p` random erasing probability.

 Let's look what we do in the `train.py`.
-Before we start training, the last thing is how to read data and their labels from the prepared folder.
+The first thing is how to read data and their labels from the prepared folder.
 Using `torch.utils.data.DataLoader`, we can obtain two iterators `dataloaders['train']` and `dataloaders['val']` to read data and label.
 ```python
 image_datasets = {}